jacobkiers/html-over-dns/content/posts/2021-08-17-serving-blog-content-over-dns.md

 ## What's up?

-You might not be able to see it immediately, but the content of this page is verved over DNS.
+You might not be able to see it immediately, but the content of this page is served over DNS.

 This works because of [DNS over HTTPS] for which there is an [API from Cloudflare].